How Flow Isolation May Set the Mass Scale for Super-Earth Planets: Methods

 A simple order of magnitude argument shows that the mass of a fully convective atmosphere is sufficient to repel the flow of nebular gas.
-Consider a core of mass such that $R_B < R_H$ with a fully convective atmosphere of mass $M_{\rm{atm}} \sim \rho_{\rm{neb}} R_B^3$.
-The gas moves relative to the core's atmosphere with a velocity $v_{\rm{app}} \sim \max(\eta v_k, \Omega R_B)$.
-In a time $\Delta t \sim R_B/v_{\rm{app}}$ the core encounters a mass in gas of $M_{\rm{gas}} \sim \rho_{\rm{neb}} R_B^2 v_{\rm{app}} \Delta t$, which therefore has kinetic energy $KE \sim \rho_{\rm{neb}} v_{\rm{app}}^2 R_B^3$.
-The binding energy of the atmosphere is of order $E_{\rm{bind}} \sim G M_p M_{\rm{atm}} / R_B$.
+Consider a core of mass such that $R_\mathrm{B} < R_\mathrm{H}$ with a fully convective atmosphere of mass $M_{\rm{atm}} \sim \rho_{\rm{neb}} R_\mathrm{B}^3$.
+The gas moves relative to the core's atmosphere with a velocity $v_{\rm{app}} \sim \max(\eta v_\mathrm{k}, \Omega R_\mathrm{B})$.
+In a time $\Delta t \sim R_\mathrm{B}/v_{\rm{app}}$ the core encounters a mass in gas of $M_{\rm{gas}} \sim \rho_{\rm{neb}} R_\mathrm{B}^2 v_{\rm{app}} \Delta t$, which therefore has kinetic energy $KE \sim \rho_{\rm{neb}} v_{\rm{app}}^2 R_\mathrm{B}^3$.
+The binding energy of the atmosphere is of order $E_{\rm{bind}} \sim G M_\mathrm{p} M_{\rm{atm}} / R_\mathrm{B}$.
 The ratio of these two quantities is therefore

-If $v_{\rm{app}} = \Omega R_B$ then the quantity on the right is $<1$ since $R_B < R_H$ by assumption.
-Otherwise $v_{\rm{app}} = \eta v_k$, in which case the quantity on the right is of order $c_s^2/v_k^2 = (H/a)^2 \ll 1$.
+If $v_{\rm{app}} = \Omega R_\mathrm{B}$ then the quantity on the right is $<1$ since $R_\mathrm{B} < R_\mathrm{H}$ by assumption.
+Otherwise $v_{\rm{app}} = \eta v_\mathrm{k}$, in which case the quantity on the right is of order $c_\mathrm{s}^2/v_\mathrm{k}^2 = (H/r)^2 \ll 1$.
 In both cases the incoming kinetic energy of the gas is much less than the binding energy of the atmosphere, meaning the nebular gas will not ablate the stationary atmosphere.
+In particular, the ``recycling" effects identified by e.g. \citet{osk_2015} are unlikely to result in an unbound atmosphere during this phase of planetary growth.